mattlovaglio/mattlovaglio.github.io/README.md

 #Personal Blog

-This is a personal blog hosted on GitHub Pages: Built with Jekyll, Poole (Lanyon Theme) and Atom Text Editor.
+This is a personal blog hosted on GitHub Pages.
+Built with Jekyll, Poole (Lanyon Theme), GitHub Pages and Atom text editor.